pystruct/pystruct/README.md

 -----------------
 Does the inference.

-There are some options to use differnent solvers for inference.
+There are some options to use different solvers for inference.
 A linear programming solver using GLPK is included.
 I have Python interfaces for several other methods on github, including LibDAI, QPBO, AD3 and GCO (submodular graph cuts).

-This is where the heavy lifting is done and in some sense these backends are exchangable.
+This is where the heavy lifting is done and in some sense these backends are exchangeable.
 I'm hoping to unify stuff a bit more here.

 Remarks